SCOPE OF THIS CHAPTER

 - Consider any barriers to them telling you what they want to, and acknowledge and address them.

-Sharing this report is an interactive task, as the parent or carer is a real part of your assessment.
+Sharing this report is an interactive task, as the parents or carers are a real part of your assessment.
 Their perspective must be valued.
 The act of sharing the report can lead to a better understanding and collaboration, which can have a positive impact on the outcomes.
 Parents /carers suggested solutions are more likely to work for them, and produced sustained improvements for their family life.

 - Each parent / carer to be seen alone;